Minnesota Gov. Tim Walz faces another lawsuit over mask mandate

 The latest legal challenge was filed by the Upper Midwest Law Center, an organization that describes its goal as limiting “governmental special interest and public union overreach.”

 The Centers for Disease Control and Prevention has asked people to wear masks, saying that face coverings help protect against the spread of the coronavirus.
-Meanwhile state health officials said earlier this week that Minnesota’s declining COVID-19 case growth coincides with the mask mandate.
+Meanwhile, state health officials said this week that Minnesota’s declining COVID-19 case growth coincides with the mask mandate.

 Elizabeth Berg, one of the petitioners, said the rule creates an “impossible task for business owners” who must comply with the mask mandate while ensuring that people who have medical exemptions can visit their business.